Handwritten (The Gaslight Anthem album): Recording

 On October 14, 2011, the Gaslight Anthem announced that their last show before going into the studio to record their new album would be on December 9 at the Asbury Park Convention Hall.

 On January 12, 2012, the band announced via their Twitter feed that they would be recording the following week in Nashville.
 Recording took place at Blackbird Studios, Nashville.
 On February 17, 2012, they announced that recording of original songs for the album had been completed and they would soon be recording b-sides and covers.
 It was announced on February 22, 2012, via the band's Twitter feed that their fourth album would be titled Handwritten.

-The band announced on their official Facebook page on April 26, 2012, that the album's lead single would be "45", and it would be receive its worldwide premiere as Zane Lowe's Hottest Record in the World on BBC Radio 1 on April 30.
+The band announced on their official Facebook page on April 26, 2012, that the album's lead single would be "45", and it would receive its worldwide premiere as Zane Lowe's Hottest Record in the World on BBC Radio 1 on April 30.

 On April 30, 2012, the band announced that the album would be released July 23, 2012, in the UK and July 24 in the US.